Verna-Earth/interview-coding-challenge-2/README.md

 # Verna back-end coding challenge

-This take-home coding challenge is designed for you to demonstrate your back-end coding skills.
+This repo is the basis for one of the coding exercises for applicants to engineering job vacancies at [Verna].
+This exercise emphasises back-end coding.
 By "back-end", we're looking at:

 - problem analysis
 - data modelling